VicidominiLab/VicidominiLab.github.io/_team/GG.md

 <h2>ShortBio</h2>
 <!--- Text --->

+Giacomo Garrè obtained the BSc in Mathematics (2020) and the MSc in Applied Mathematics (2022) from the University of Genoa (Italy).
+Since November 2022, he undertook a Ph.D. scolarship in "Bioengineering and Robotics" at the University of Genoa to join the Molecular Microscopy and Spectroscopy laboratory of Italian Institute of Technology (IIT, Genoa) , under the supervision of Dr. Alessandro Zunino, Dr. Giuseppe Vicidomini (IIT) and prof. Federico Benvenuto (Unige).
+His research interests include Inverse Problems, image processing and data-analysis applied to super-resolution microscopy.

 <h2>Projects Description</h2>
 <!--- Text --->

 <!---{% include author-research-themes.html %}--->
 <!---{% include team-member-collaborators.html %}--->
 {% include publication-list.html %}